guerrinoservices/influencer-opportunity-finder/TERMS_OF_SERVICE.md

 ## 2. Description of Service

 The Extension is a productivity tool designed to help influencers identify potential brand partnership opportunities by assisting in the process of checking products for available campaigns.
+The Extension includes features such as product extraction, availability checking, partnership opportunity identification, and Quick Edit Mode for convenient content management access.

 ## 3. User Responsibilities